GAM-team/GAM/docs/gam.cfg.md

 todrive_user
         Email address of user to receive CSV files when todrive is specified
-        Default: '' which becomes admin user in admin_email or address from oauth2.txt update_cros_ou_with_id
+        Default: '' which becomes admin user in admin_email or address from oauth2.txt truncate_client_id
+        Prior to version 6.74.00, GAM stripped '.apps.googleusercontent.com' from the client_id in oauth2.txt
+        and passed the truncated value in API calls; this is no longer performed unless truncate_client_id is true
+        Default: False
+update_cros_ou_with_id
         Update the OU of a Chromebook with the OU ID rather than the OU path.
         Set to true if you are getting the following error: